 Yes, throughout the hotel and bedrooms for multi-device use.

 Is the restaurant open to non-residents?

-We welcome non-residents to both the main house restaurant for breakfast, full morning coffee, luncheon, traditional afternoon tea, dinner and the Hartwell Café.
+We welcome non-residents to the main house restaurant for luncheon, traditional afternoon tea, and dinner.

 What type of food do you serve?

 At the restaurant in the main house, modern British cuisine is served.
 Executive Head Chef, Daniel Richardson, prides himself on sourcing local and seasonal produce.

 At Hartwell Café there is a more informal menu which includes brunch, lunch with seasonal salads, open sandwiches and an afternoon menu including cakes and scones.